cjxgm/infra/README.md

 Server = https://github.com/cjxgm/infra/releases/download/latest
 ```

-Upload the private key package (NOTE: the `infra-private-key` from the repo is empty)
+Upload and install the private key package manually.

+> **NOTE**: the `infra-private-key` from the GitHub Release repo is empty.
-and install it manually.

-Install wanted packages, then `systemctl kexec` to reboot (only required the first time, or you can start services on your own).
+Now, `pacman -Syu`, then install any wanted packages.
+All packages provided by this repo has a prefix of `infra-`.

-## Setup Git for Accessing Secrets
+## Setup git for accessing secrets
-Put the private key in `secret.pem`.
-Run `make setup`.
+- Put the private key in `secret.pem`.
+- Run `make setup`.
+- After editing `secret-*` files, it's better (for now) to
-You may also run `make unsetup` to cancel the effect.
+  run `make unsetup` to cancel the effect
+  so that rebasing won't conflict that much.

+## About various keys
-The private key is used for encrypting the decryption key.
+- The private key is used for encrypting the decryption key.
-The encrypted decryption key is `secret.key`.
+- The encrypted decryption key is `secret.key`.
-The decryption key (with the private key) is used to decrypting secrets.
+- The decryption key (with the private key) is used to decrypting secrets.